klob0t/blog/src/app/assets/blog-posts/coding-journey.md

 ---
 _As of 21/03/2024, this project is still ongoing, hence the 'journey'_

-Whenever I saw some programmers online doing livestreams while making an app or some working-from-home-coding-bros that seemed like they had their lives sorted out: wake up => coffee => work-out => code.
+Whenever I saw some programmers online doing livestreams while making an app or some working-from-home-coding-bros that seemed like they had their lives sorted out: `wake up => coffee => work-out => code`.
 (It was always in that order).

 I wanted to live like THAT.